seismology-RUB/PyLoT/docs/gui.md

 ### Array Map

-The array map will display a color diagram to allow checking the consistency of picks across multiple stations.
+The array map will display a color diagram to allow visually checking the consistency of picks across multiple stations.
+This works by calculating the time difference of every onset to the earliest onset.
+Then isolines are drawn between stations with the same time difference and the areas between isolines are colored.

-![Array Map](images/gui/arraymap-example.png "Array Map") *Beschreibung*
+The result should resemble a color gradient as the wavefront rolls over the network area.
+Stations where picks are earlier/later than their neighbours can be reviewed by clicking on them, which opens the picking window.

+Above the Array Map the picks used can be customized.
+The phase of picks that should be used can be selected, which allows checking the consistency of the P- and S-phase seperately.
+Additionally the pick type can be set to manual, automatic or hybrid, meaning display only manual picks, automatic picks or only display automatic picks for stations where there are no manual ones.

+![Array Map](images/gui/arraymap-example.png "Array Map") *Array Map for an event at the Northern Mid Atlantic Ridge, between North Africa and Mexico (Lat.
+22.58, Lon. -45.11).
+The wavefront moved from west to east over the network area (Alps and Balcan region).*

 To be able to display an array map PyLoT needs to load an inventory file, where the metadata of seismic stations is kept.
-Possible file types are ``.dless``, ``.xml``, ``.resp`` and ``.dseed``.
+For more information see [Metadata](#adding-metadata).

 ### Eventlist